 Overcomplicated rules.
 If customers keep asking staff to translate the program, the design is too complex.
 Simplify until an average customer can repeat the value proposition after hearing it once.

 Weak differentiation.
 Programs that offer the same benefits as every competitor are easy to ignore.
-Introduce at least one signature perk that is hard to copy, such as exclusive access, experiential events, or services tailored to your category.
+Introduce at least one signature perk that's hard to copy, like exclusive access, experiential events, or services tailored to your category.

 Underpowered technology.
 Running loyalty on spreadsheets or unconnected systems leads to manual errors and poor experiences at checkout.
 Investing in integration early prevents constant firefighting later.